hatmimoha/arabic-ner/README.md

 ## Training Corpus

-The training corpus is made of 378.000 tokens (14.000 sentences) collected from the Web and annotated automatically.
+The training corpus is made of 378.000 tokens (14.000 sentences) collected from the Web and annotated manually.

 ## Results